teamleadercrm/api/GUIDELINES.md

 #### Note on empty strings

-Accepting empty strings does not have any meaning, if the goal is to unassign the value of a property than you should use `null` instead of an `empty string`.
+Accepting empty strings does not have any meaning.
+If the goal is to unassign the value of a property then you should use `null` instead of an empty string.

 ### Date and time